Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Plant Size

 When it comes to size, both plants are slow growers.
-However, the slender parlor palm can grow quite tall indoors, becoming almost 6 feet tall.
+However, the slender parlor palm can grow quite tall indoors, reaching almost 6 feet tall.

-The cat palm, however, is much wider with its leaves spilling out of its space.
+The cat palm, however, is much broader, with its leaves spilling out of its space.
 In turn, it can grow up to 3 feet tall indoors.

 Leaf Size